swipswaps/homelab/README.md

 ## Overview

-This (WIP) page describes a home lab environment for evaluation and testing of various products.
-Basic setup & config of both supporting infrastructure and additional products is documented here (mostly so I remember how I did stuff).
+This (WIP) page describes a home lab environment for evaluation and testing of various technologies.
+Basic provisioning & configuration of both supporting infrastructure and additional products is documented here - mostly so I remember how I did stuff.

 ## Goals
-- A stable base of hypervisors & container hosts on physical hardware, on which further virtualized or containerized product testing & evaluations can be done (quickly) without impact to the base lab.
+- A stable base platform of hypervisors & container hosts on physical hardware, on which further virtualized or containerized products can be easily deployed without impact to the base platform.
-- Simplicity (as much as possible anyway)
+- Simplicity (as much as possible)
 - Raspberry Pis always on, power-hungry servers powered on as needed - so any "critical" roles (dynamic DNS updater, etc) should reside on a Raspberry Pi.
 - Totally separate lab env from home (don't want tinkering to impact "home" WiFi, DNS, storage, etc in any way).
 - Codified & documented config leading to trivial re/deployments.